HolyTamEze/Preposal/status (2).md

 #### What problems, if any, have you encountered?

-I’m having a hard time creating the maze.
+Iâ€™m having a hard time creating the maze.
 I was wondering if there was an easier way to create a maze rather than just figuring things out on my own.
-I don’t want to copy others’ work, but can I reference them as a source of how I created the maze?
+I donâ€™t want to copy othersâ€™ work, but can I reference them as a source of how I created the maze?